 The basics of SDN and the OpenFlow Network Architecture

 In recent years there has been a tremendous increase in carrier network traffic.
-To a great extent this has been fueled by explosive growth in the use of online applications and cloud services by an ever-expanding array of wired and mobile connected devices.
+To a great extent this has been fuelled by explosive growth in the use of online applications and cloud services by an ever-expanding array of wired and mobile connected devices.
 Network operators today need to cope with a vast array of data formats, service types and online devices, and of course they need to do so while ensuring availability, security, quality of service, all without increasing operating and equipment costs.

 However, legacy network architectures and their management tools were not designed to cope with such highly elastic demand.
 This severely limits the operator’s ability to cost-effectively respond to the scale, performance, and user experience requirements of today’s dynamic environments, or to roll out differentiated services.